Meet Abby Grace

 Without a treatment or cure, children lose their ability to walk, talk and feed themselves.
 They often lose their hearing, have visual difficulties and have seizures.
 The children regress to an infant or toddler stage and require total care.
 The typical life expectancy is between 10 and 20 years old.

 Abby is a vibrant, loving, and active girl.
 She does not realize that she is different from her peers.
 She loves anything Disney related and going to the beach.
 She loves to watch YouTube videos of children opening their Christmas presents or getting surprise trips to Disney.
-She loves to dance, sing, cheer and entertain.
-She is in her 10th year of dance and especially loves ballet, tap and hip-hop.
-She receives Special Education services in her 7th grade classroom at school.
+She loves to dance, sing and entertain.
+She receives Special Education services in her 9th grade classroom at school.

 We have come to love many children and families that suffer from Sanfilippo Syndrome.
 We have met other families that live in a close proximity and also at the yearly National MPS Family Conference.
 We join them in fighting for a cure.
 There are families that have been fighting for years and have paved the way for the research that is currently underway.